Cheat code unlocked – shoulder-season trips

 Crete, Greece

 The shoulder seasons are the perfect time to see Crete in all its glory.
-The weather’s warm enough for a beachy break, but no longer too hot to explore beyond the sand.
-Set off on a walking trail through the Samaria Gorge, embrace your inner Indiana Jones at ancient Greek sites and stroll along harbours in cute fishing villages.
-Fancy yourself a foodie?
-The Full Moon Olive Harvest in September Cretan cultural highlight, or if you’re more of a Sporty Spice, sign yourself up to the Crete Half Marathon in October.
+The weather’s warm enough for a beachy break, but it’s now comfy to explore beyond the sand.
+Set off on a walking trail through the Samaria Gorge, enter your archaeologist era at ancient Greek sites and stroll along harbours in cute fishing villages.

 Off-peak pick